Best Birdwatching Spots in Sarasota County

 Although Red Bug Slough Preserve borders a suburban neighborhood, it's easy to feel secluded from the outside world while traversing the quiet, moss-draped trails that connect the hammock and swampy slough.
 Here, you may spot Green Heron, Wood Ducks and Mottled Ducks, Belted Kingfisher, Limpkins, and more.

-Shamrock Park and Nature Center
+Shamrock Park & Nature Center

 Siesta Beach

-Sarasota and Venice Audubon Societies
+Visit Sarasota and Venice Audubon Societies

-The Venice Area Audubon Society operates through the Venice Area Audubon Rookery.
+Wildlife photographers from across the globe flock to Venice Area Audubon Rookery to capture shots of Great Blue Heron and Egrets, Anhingas, Night Herons and other gorgeous wading birds who populate the rookery island's deep lake.
+The Venice Rookery features a shaded pavilion that offers an intimate view of birds' activities on the lake, where they build nests, court and mate, hatch eggs and raise chicks.
 Check in with the Venice Audubon Center for free environmental programs from September through May, and keep an eye on the events calendar for field trips and other group activities for bird enthusiasts.